The house was surprisingly packed at last Thursday’s meeting.

 Library usage by Upper Milford residents has been a recurring topic during the supervisors meetings.
-A resident suggested that the East Penn School District offset the cost of library cards if most Upper Milford borrowers are school children checking out required school reading material.

 The residents who spoke at last week’s meeting were there to voice their support for the library.
 Entire families, like John and Patricia Heid and their two grown daughters came to the meeting for the sole purpose of letting the supervisors know how they feel about the library.

 Matriarch Patricia Heid got the ball rolling: “I’m here to show my support for the library.
 I’d pay $20 more a year in taxes to keep the library open.”

 Her husband John spoke next, adding a bit of levity to what was clearly a serious topic.
 “I’m here to second everything that my wife just said so that I can go home safely.”

 Their daughter Rebecca Heid referred to an earlier discussion about webcasting the supervisors meetings and said she was against that added expense, especially when cuts to services like the Emmaus Public Library are under consideration.

 “Please do not cut those funds,” said Heid, who, serves on the East Penn School Board.
 “I use the library all the time.
 I totally agree that taxes compile on each other and I don’t want to see them go up, but I don’t want to see the library cut either.”